The Tech Tour Growth 50 2017

 1. All figures are in USD millions

 2. Source: Tech Tour, Crunchbase, Pitch Book, Silverpeak, Go4Venture

 What is the Tech Tour Growth 50?

-For the second year running, through a combination of quantitative research and a qualitative selection process the Tech Tour,
+For the third year running, through a combination of quantitative research and a qualitative selection process the Tech Tour,

 in conjunction with the International Venture Club and